 Atlanta Truck Accident Lawyer

 Accidents involving 18-wheelers, tractor-trailers, and other large trucks are nearly always disastrous.
 These types of accidents tend to cause serious traumatic injury and property damage.
 Smaller vehicles, such as passenger cars, don’t stand much of a chance when a large truck crashes into them, and such cars can be crushed or mangled beyond recognition.
-Those who survive large truck accidents typically have serious injuries as well long-lasting psychological effects, such as post-traumatic stress disorder (PTSD).
+Those who survive large truck accidents typically have serious injuries as well as long-lasting psychological effects, such as post-traumatic stress disorder (PTSD).

 Don’t hire a lawyer just because he or she called you out of the blue.
 Instead, do your own research, and know that an Atlanta truck accident attorney at The Dixon Firm, P.C. has the experience and dedication to win for you.